mauriceqch/pcc_geo_cnn_v2/README.md

 ### Datasets

+The dataset is available in the Git repository as `ModelNet40_200_pc512_oct3_4k.zip`.
+If you want to reproduce it, steps are provided below.

 First, download the ModelNet40 manually aligned dataset: [http://modelnet.cs.princeton.edu](http://modelnet.cs.princeton.edu).
 Then, we generate the training dataset specified in our paper (block size 64) with the following commands: